Skip to main content

 Scotty Laughland

-Yair Forest, Cademuir Forest and Other Natural Trails
+Yair Forest, Cademuir Forest and Peebles and Other Natural Trails

 The Southern Upland way links Yair Forest to Innerleithen and offers bike-friendly ridge top riding.
 It is a classic ride and links into the many technical off-piste and wild trails hidden within Yair forest that many riders might remember from the infamous Selkirk mountain bike marathon events.

-Other forests to explore by bike include Cademuir near Peebles that is a local riding spot offering some short trails for those staying in the town.
-Gypsy Glen is the local classic MTB ride and offers great ridge top riding straight into Peebles.
-Best left for drier weather this natural ride takes you out into remote hills.
+Other forests to explore by bike include Cademuir near Peebles that is a local riding spot, that offers short, punchy trails for those staying in the town.
+If you are looking for a more remote adventure Gypsy Glen is the local classic MTB ride has to be a must-do if you are visiting the area.
+It offers great ridge top riding straight into Peebles.
+Best left for drier weather, this natural ride takes you out into remote hills giving a real feeling of space, and adventure.
+The descent is an absolute epic, long, with stunning views, especially when ridden on a clear day (golden hour is a favourite) and follows part of an ancient cross borders drove road.

 Ed heather